pingali/dgit/README.rst

 dgit - Lightweight "Git Wrapper for Datasets"
 =============================================

-dgit is git wrapper for datasets.
-It currently uses git for version management but structures the repositories, content, and interface to suit data science tasks.
+dgit is an application on top of git.
+The application uses git for version management but structures the repositories, content, and interface to suit data management tasks.

 A lot of data-scientists' time goes towards generating, shaping, and using datasets. dgit enables organizing and using datasets with